pdeschen/wuff-wiki/Add-perspective-and-view-to-IDE-app.md

   </plugin>
   ```

-  then do "gradle clean build" and start product.
+  then do "gradle clean build" and start the product.
 Now perspective has proper label:

   ![IdeApp-5-run-3](images/IdeApp-5-run-3.png "IdeApp-5-run-3")